safeamiiir/personal_blog/content/blog/global-talent-tech-nation-visa.md

 ## 📘 The One and Only Official Source

-Start here: [https://technation.io/global-talent-visa/](https://technation.io/global-talent-visa/).
+Start here: [technation.io/global-talent-visa](https://technation.io/global-talent-visa/).
 Then click **READ THE GUIDANCE**.
-It currently redirects to [this Notion guide](https://technation-globaltalentvisa-guide.notion.site/), though it may change, so always begin from the main link.
+It currently redirects you to [this Notion guide](https://technation-globaltalentvisa-guide.notion.site/), though it may change, so always begin from the main link.
-`

 ### How to Use It

 1. Treat this guide as **the only source of truth**.
 If it’s not there, it’s not necessarily reliable.
 2. Always read the **most recent changelogs**.
 At the time of writing, the most important one is from **22 January 2025**.
-The **4 August 2025** update mainly concerns the visa application process itself.
+(The **4 August 2025** update mainly concerns the visa application process itself)

 ## 💬 Unofficial Tech Nation Forum

-Check out the community at [https://discourse.tnvisaforum.org/](https://discourse.tnvisaforum.org/).
+Check out the community at [discourse.tnvisaforum.org](https://discourse.tnvisaforum.org/).
 You can find useful topics there.

 Here’s how I suggest using it: